This addon makes Machine Learning easy by deploying Kubeflow on top of MicroK8s.

 And edit the line that says

 forward .
 18.104.22.168 22.214.171.124to say

 forward .
 192.168.1.1.
 This will allow CoreDNS to resolve your LAN hostnames within MicroK8s.

-KUBEFLOW_IGNORE_MIN_MEM: It is recommended to have at least 14 Gb of RAM for enabling Kubeflow.
-If you would like to enable Kubeflow with less RAM than this, set
+KUBEFLOW_IGNORE_MIN_MEM): It is recommended to have at least 14 Gb of RAM for enabling Kubeflow.
+If you would like to enable Kubeflow with less RAM than this, pass in the

-KUBEFLOW_AUTH_PASSWORD: This will set the password for the Kubeflow dashboard.
+KUBEFLOW_AUTH_PASSWORD): This will set the password for the Kubeflow dashboard.
 If not set, a random password will be generated which you will be prompted to accept.

 Last updated a month ago.
 Help improve this document in the forum.